JiteshSonkusare/callcenter-agent-system/README.md

 # CallCenter-Agent-System

 ## Get Code
-	1. Clone repository in your local system or
+	1. Clone repository in your local system
 	2. Download the code file

 ## Applicaiton Version